 There are no submission fee refunds.

 NOTIFICATION OF ENTRY STATUS:

-Applicants will be notified by July 7, 2017 of their final entry status via email to the submission contact.
+Due to the high number of entries applicants will be notified by July 18, 2017 of their final entry status via email to the submission contact.

 Due to time constraints the Selection Committee will not be able to respond individually to filmmakers if your film is not accepted.